Have you had a credit or debit card purchase rejected when you were sure you were well under the credit limit? Here's what might have happened.

-Whether the card should be taken away from you.
-If the card was reported stolen or if you are excessively delinquent in your payments, the guarantee company will tell the merchant to keep it.
+If the card was reported stolen or if you're excessively delinquent in your payments, the guarantee company might tell the merchant to keep it.
 Some merchants receive rewards for turning in revoked cards.
-Most merchants, however, refuse to confiscate cards and instead simply tell you your card was not accepted.
+Most merchants, however, refuse to confiscate cards and, instead, simply tell you your card was not accepted.

 For more information about choosing and managing credit cards, get Solve Your Money Troubles: Strategies to Get Out of Debt and Stay That Way, by Amy Loftsgordon and Cara O'Neill (Nolo).